11iq/synology-transmission-openvpn/README.md

 Not finished torrents are stored in /volume1/torrents/incomplete

 If you want to download movies to different folder, upload the torrent manually and set destination path to e.g.: /data/completed/Movies

+Mullvad users must have peer listening port used in transmission (settings -> network -> port [check status of port]) fowarded in mullvad account (account management -> port forwarding -> choose city you used in OPENVPN_CONFIG + No device (only OpenVPN)) to be able to seed.